$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet

 \subsection{Magnetization Plateau}

 While the sequence of phases in Fig.~\ref{fig:PD_mag}(a) looks relatively complicated, there is an obvious starting point for understanding the magnetic behavior: The third phase, labeled "$\uparrow \uparrow \downarrow$".
 Its reentrant shape in the center of the $H - T$ phase diagram and the second order transition line directly into the paramagnetic state are both typical features of the $m = 1/3$ magnetization plateau expected to emerge in an ideal Heisenberg triangular lattice system \cite{chubukovQuantumTheoryAntiferromagnet1991a, seabraPhaseDiagramClassical2011, yamamotoQuantumPhaseDiagram2014}.
 Being a collinear state, it is most strongly preferred by order-by-disorder and is therefore relatively stable with respect to most Hamiltonian perturbations.
 To confirm this, we carried out magnetization measurements at $T = 100$ mK using a home-made Faraday balance setup \cite{blosserMiniatureCapacitiveFaraday2020}, shown in Fig.~\ref{fig:PD_mag}(b).
 Indeed, between 1.3~T and 1.55~T we observe a weak but distinctive kink in the magnetization curve, which is otherwise mostly convex up to saturation.
 In this regime, the magnetization reaches exactly one third of its saturation value $M_{\rm sat} = 1.29(1)~\mu_{\rm B}/$Ru$^{3+}$, corroborating our identification as a $m = 1/3$ magnetization plateau.
 Interestingly, the magnetostriction $\Delta l (H)/l$ [see Fig.~\ref{fig:SoundStrict_field}(a)] seems to mimic the magnetization curve in the entire field range.
 This gives credence to the exchange-striction picture discussed above, in which the sample dilation would simply mimic the magnetic bond energies along the probing direction, i.e. $\Delta l/l \sim \frac{g_{\rm A1}}{k} \sum_{\langle ij \rangle \parallel \mathbf{a^\star}} \dbraket{\mathbf{\hat{S}}_i \cdot \mathbf{\hat{S}}_j}$ where $k$ is a stiffness constant.
+Note also the presence of weaker kink features around 2.05~T and 2.6~T, matching the critical fields separating the V/V' and V'/IC3 phases, respectively.
 Finally, we remark on the cusp in magnetization at $H_{\rm sat}$: The latter appears to be rounded significantly more than the $2 k_{\rm B}T \sim 0.1$~T expected from thermal broadening.
 Such behavior is typical of broken $SU(2)$ symmetry in spin-orbit coupled systems, perhaps hinting at the presence of some non-trivial anisotropy terms \cite{janssen_JPhysCondMat_HKMag2019}.